 4. Develop your app

-Develop and test your app, following our recommendations for best practices.
+Develop and test your app.

 5. Submit your app for review